jpasqua/FauxTRS/Instructions.md

 1. Very carefully thread the flat-flex cable from the display through the *Display Retainer* and connect it to the connector on the display board.
 It is very easy to rip this cable and extremely hard to fix it.
 See the photos for proper orientation.
   * **NOTE**: At this point you should have soldered wires to the back of the display board if you are not going to use the barrel connector (see wiring notes below).
 1. Screw the display board to the back of the *Display Retainer*.
 Use at least 2 screws, but preferably all 4.
 1. Install the display, display board, and *Display Retainer* into the case.
 Install two screws through the *Display Retainer* into the *Front Insert*.
 Install two more screws through the *Display Retainer* into the right side of the *Case* (as viewed from the rear).
+Remember to peel off the clear protective plastic from the front of the display before you screw it in place.
   * **NOTE**: The display board comes with a control board with several buttons.
 The boards are connected to one another through a fairly flat 6-wire cable.
 You won't be using the control board in normal operation, but it is useful to have it connected during initial setup to adjust things like input source, brightness, etc. It is tough to connect the cable once the display is installed.
 You may wish to plug in the cable before installing the display assembly.
 You don't need to leave the control board connected after initial setup, but you can leave the cable installed.
 1. Install the Raspberry Pi using four M2 screws.
 1. ***Perform wiring as described below***